ARTIST-Association/PAINT/docs/splitter.rst

   Again, the goal is to create diverse and challenging training and validation datasets.

 - **Balanced Split:**
-  This method uses KMeans clustering on azimuth and elevation features to ensure a stratified selection.
+  This method uses k-means clustering on azimuth and elevation features to ensure a stratified selection.
 The process includes:

   - Clustering the data into ``validation_size`` clusters.
   - Selecting one data point per cluster for the validation split.